Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Asymmetric hypothesis testing

 The result gives a non-trivial achievability region that exhibits advantages over the conventional Hoeffding setting even when the inconclusiveness of the protocol is exponentially low.
 This feature attests to a certain robustness of the advantages discussed in this work: the improvements over the Hoeffding bound are not completely broken by imposing an exponential constraint on the inconclusiveness, but instead it is possible to smoothly interpolate between the conventional setting of quantum hypothesis testing and the broader advantages with constant probability of conclusiveness.

 However, although tight for classical distributions, this result is not optimal for quantum states in general.
 This is because error exponents here are obtained through asymptotic pinching, and we already observed in Section~\ref{sec:difficulties} that na\"ive pinching does not give us optimal exponents when low inconclusiveness is required.
 This is reminiscent of how pinching and the resulting sandwiched R\'enyi divergences provide tight results in the strong converse regime of conventional hypothesis testing~\cite{mosonyi_2015,hayashi_2016-1}, but in the study of error exponents it is the Petz--R\'enyi divergences that are optimal~\cite{nussbaum_2009,nagaoka_2006,audenaert_2008,tomamichel_2025}.
-Indeed, the only converse bound that we can obtain here is through the Petz--R\'enyi divergences, and it is natural to conjecture that it is optimal.
+Indeed, the only converse bound that we can obtain here is through the Petz--R\'enyi divergences (see Appendix, Section~\ref{app:typical_pinching}), and it is natural to conjecture that it is optimal.
 We were however not able to obtain matching achievability results.

-A difficulty in obtaining a tighter result here is that this regime is strictly more general than the previously studied setting of hypothesis testing low probability of inconclusive outcomes (Proposition~\ref{prop:highprob_exponents}), and it should reduce to the latter in a suitable limit.
+A difficulty in obtaining a tighter result here is that this regime is strictly more general than the previously studied setting of hypothesis testing with low probability of inconclusive outcomes (Proposition~\ref{prop:highprob_exponents}), and it should reduce to the latter in a suitable limit.
 However, the only approach we know of that is capable of achieving optimal error exponents in Proposition~\ref{prop:highprob_exponents} is through the adaptive protocol based on sequential hypothesis testing~\cite{li_2022}.
-Not only is it unclear to us whether there exist sufficiently strong large-deviation--style convergence bounds that could be used to tighten that result to exponentially small inconclusiveness, but more importantly, even if such convergence bounds did exist, that would still not be enough to achieve the Petz--R\'enyi converse --- the sequential protocol is explicitly based on performing adaptive measurements, and Petz--R\'enyi relative entropies cannot be achieved by measurements~\cite{mosonyi_2015,tomamichel_2025}.
-A complete description of this regime thus remains an open problem.
+Not only is it unclear to us whether there exist sufficiently strong large-deviation--style convergence bounds that could be used to refine that result to exponentially low inconclusiveness, but more importantly, even if such convergence bounds did exist, that would still not be enough to achieve the Petz--R\'enyi converse --- the sequential protocol is explicitly based on performing adaptive measurements, and Petz--R\'enyi relative entropies cannot be achieved by measurements~\cite{mosonyi_2015,tomamichel_2025}.
+A complete description of this regime thus appears to require different techniques, and its resolution is an intriguing open problem.